 to store medicines.

-Beige coloured, rounded square shaped, biconvex film coated tablets, with engraved
+10mg Tablet: Beige coloured, rounded square shaped, biconvex film coated tablets,

 * Not all strengths, pack types and/or pack sizes may be available.

-Each tablet contains 4 mg, 5 mg or 10mg of montelukast (as montelukast sodium) as
+Each tablet contains 4 mg, 5 mg or 10mg of montelukast sodium as the active ingredient.